franzmelchiori/alyvix_com/pages/01.home/04._callout_02/text.md

 ## **Test Case** Building

-After having define each transaction of an end-user workflow you can compose its final test case as the proper sequence of visual transactions.
+Having created a set of Alyvix Objects, you can drag and drop them into the scripting panel in order to compose the desired end-user workflow, creating an Alyvix visual test case consisting of a sequence of visual transactions.
+Conditionals and loops help implement more complex logic.

 [Find out more..](https://alyvix.com/doc/3/?classes=btn,btn-primary,btn-lg)